emmajanedrews/base-template/_posts/2016-10-04-what-are-market-conditions-like-in-la.md

 ---
 layout: post
-title: What Are Market Conditions Like in L.A.?
+title: What Are Market Conditions Like in LA?
 tags:
   - Market Update
   - Real Estate